kaz3439/StringStylizer/README.md

 ## What's this?
 StringStylizer makes NSAttributedString more intuitive with method chains and operators.
 Building NSAttributedString is so difficult that it requires us to remember attribute names and types.
-When you write code with StringStylizer, There is no need to remember them :smiley:
+If you write code with StringStylizer, There is no need to remember them :smiley:

 NSAttributedString has the following format.
 ```swift